Caball009/Call-of-Duty-4-X-Demo-Tool/README.md

 ## Features:

-- Convert demos from and to all currently existing Call of Duty 4 X versions;
+- Convert demos from and to all currently existing Call of Duty 4 X versions (v15 - v20);
 - Convert demos from and to Call of Duty 4 X and pre-Call of Duty 4 X (v1.7);
 - Remove all hud elements from a demo, with the options to keep the stack score, hitmarker and team skulls;
 - Modify the stack score with a multiplier (e.g. to convert +50 per kill to +10, or vice versa);